 Venky Ganesan has served as a member of our board of directors since May 2007.
-Mr. Ganesan has been a Managing Director at Globespan Capital Partners, a venture capital firm, since June 1998, where he focuses on enterprise software and infrastructure investments.
+Mr. Ganesan has been a Managing Director at Globespan Capital Partners, a venture capital firm, since June 2004, where he focuses on enterprise software and infrastructure investments.
 Mr. Ganesan currently serves on the board of directors of a number of privately held companies.
-Mr. Ganesan holds a B.A. in Economics and Math from Reed College and a B.S. in Computer Science from the California Institute of Technology.
+Mr. Ganesan holds a B.A. in Economics-Math from Reed College and a B.S.
+Engineering and Applied Science with a specialization in Computer Science from the California Institute of Technology.
 Mr. Ganesan was selected to serve on our board of directors because of his experience with the venture capital industry and providing guidance and counsel to a wide variety of Internet and technology companies.

 James J. Goetz has served as a member of our board of directors since April 2005.
 Mr. Goetz has been a managing member of Sequoia Capital Operations, LLC, a venture capital firm, since June 2005, where he focuses on cloud, mobile, and enterprise companies.
 Mr. Goetz currently serves on the board of directors of Jive Software, Inc., a provider of social business software, and of a number of privately held companies.
-Mr. Goetz has an M.S. in Electrical Engineering from Stanford University and a B.S. in Electrical and Computer Engineering from the University of Cincinnati.
+Mr. Goetz has an M.S. in Electrical Engineering with a concentration in Computer Networking from Stanford University and a B.S. in Electrical Engineering with a concentration in Computer Engineering from the University of Cincinnati.
 Mr. Goetz was selected to serve on our board of directors because of his deep experience with the venture capital industry and providing guidance and counsel to a wide variety of Internet and technology companies.